secinto/duplicateRemover/README.md

   ./duplicateRemover [flags]

 Flags:
-   -f,                   input file containing the data to be stored in elastic/logstash -i                    the index under which the content should be stored -p                    project name which will be added as additional information to the data -h                    host name which will be added as additional information to the data
+   -p                    project name which will be added as additional information to the data -h                    host name which will be added as additional information to the data